jlevy/atom-flowmark/tests/testdoc.boldface-punc.md

 - [Alternative Minimum Tax (AMT)](http://fairmark.com/general-taxation/alternative-minimum-tax/alternative-minimum-tax-101/) is a [complex part](https://www.irs.gov/taxtopics/tc556.html) of the federal tax code many taxpayers never worry about.
 Generally, you do not pay [unless you have high income (>$250K) or high deductions](http://www.marketwatch.com/story/congratulations-you-owe-the-alternative-minimum-tax-2014-01-14).
 It also depends on the state you’re in, since your state taxes can significantly affect your deductions.
 Confusingly, if you are affected, AMT tax rates are usually at **26%** or **28%** marginal tax rate, but effectively is **35%** for some ranges, meaning it is [higher than ordinary income tax for some incomes and lower for others](http://www.forbes.com/sites/feeonlyplanner/2011/12/16/the-alternative-minimum-tax-sweet-spot/).
 AMT rules are so complicated you often need professional tax help if they might apply to you.
 The IRS's [AMT Assistant](https://www.irs.gov/Businesses/Small-Businesses-&-Self-Employed/Alternative-Minimum-Tax-(AMT)-Assistant-for-Individuals) might also help.

 - ❗ If you do get an offer, you need to understand the value of the equity component.
 You need quite a bit of information to figure this out, and should just ask.
-If the company trusts you enough to be giving you an offer, and still doesn’t want to answer these questions about your offer, it's **a warning sign.** (There are many [resources](https://blog.wealthfront.com/stock-options-14-crucial-questions/) out there with more details about [questions](http://www.inc.com/atish-davda/5-questions-you-should-ask-before-taking-a-start-up-job-offer.html) like this.)
+If the company trusts you enough to be giving you an offer, and still doesn’t want to answer these questions about your offer, it's **a warning sign**.
+(There are many [resources](https://blog.wealthfront.com/stock-options-14-crucial-questions/) out there with more details about [questions](http://www.inc.com/atish-davda/5-questions-you-should-ask-before-taking-a-start-up-job-offer.html) like this.)
 Information that will help you weigh the offer might be: *What percentage of the company do the shares represent?* *What set of shares was used to compute that percentage (is this really the percentage of all shares, or some subset)?* *What did the last round value the company at?
 (I.e. the preferred share price times the total outstanding shares)?* *What is the most recent 409A valuation?
 When was it done, and will it be done again soon?* *Do you allow early exercise of my options?* *Are all employees on the same vesting schedule?* *Is there any acceleration of my vesting if the company is acquired?* *Do you have a policy regarding follow-on stock grants?* *Does the company have any repurchase right to vested shares?*
 - Finally, consider the [common scenarios](#common-scenarios) for exercising options, discussed below.

 - ❗ It may not be common, but some companies retain a right to repurchase (buy back) vested shares.
 It's simple enough to ask, "Does the company have any repurchase right to *vested* shares?”
 (Note repurchasing *unvested* shares that were purchased via early exercise is different, and helps you.)
 If you don't want to ask, the fair market value repurchase right should be included in the documents you are being asked to sign or acknowledge that you have read and understood.
 (Skype had a [complex](https://www.quora.com/Which-valley-startups-have-a-Skype-like-repurchase-right) [controversy](http://www.wac6.com/wac6/2011/07/skypes-employee-stock-option-plan-worthless-only-if-you-quit-before-2014.html) related to repurchasing.)
 You might find a repurchase right for vested shares in the Stock Plan itself, the Stock Option Agreement, the Exercise Agreement, the bylaws, the certificate of incorporation, or any other stockholder agreement.